 Second, it’s become common for critics to compare President Trump to Adolph Hitler.
 While that makes for a powerful meme on social media, it’s neither fair nor historically accurate.
 Hitler was responsible for the violent deaths of tens of millions of people.
 At worst, President Trump’s delayed response to Covid is only responsible for the deaths of tens of thousands of people, none of whom died violently.

-Third, many have accused President Trump of telling nearly 20,000 lies since beginning his campaign in 2016.
-Indeed, several fact-checking organizations have spent the last four years cataloguing what they call “false or misleading statements” made by the president, and these organizations do document nearly 20,000 such statements.
+Third, many have accused President Trump of telling over 20,000 lies since beginning his campaign in 2016.
+Indeed, several fact-checking organizations have spent the last four years cataloguing what they call “false or misleading statements” made by the president, and these organizations do document more than 20,000 such statements.

 The total of 20,000 is almost surely inflated by several factors, however.
 For one, a statement can be false without being a lie; we all make mistakes, and we can assume that some of the president’s false statements were just that–honest mistakes.
 Also, a statement can be misleading without being a lie; we all fudge some things, and we can assume that some of the president’s misleading statements were not outright lies.
 Finally, fact-checking organizations are not infallible; we can assume that some of their conclusions are incorrect.
 The conservative-leaning RealClearPoliltics.com audits the work of the fact checkers and finds that their conclusions are incorrect about 10-20% of the time.
 Taking all of this into consideration, I analyzed a sample of the alleged lies documented by the four leading fact checking organizations, and my results are exactly in line with those of RealClearPolitics.com: only 80-90% of the purported lies were actually lies.
 So, to be fair to Mr. Trump, he’s probably only told between 16,000 and 18,000 lies.